Life in Germany

 What Is a Work Permit Pre-Approval?

-The Federal Employment Agency checks:
+During the review, the Federal Employment Agency typically checks:

 Tip for Employers: Start Early